zbjornson/human-asmjs/README.md

 ### 1.2 Type coercion

-You can coerce one numeric types into anothers:
+You can coerce one numeric type into another:

 From / To | Int  | Double | Float |